Last 4 years hottest on record, UN confirms

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Paris -The last four years were the hottest since global temperature records began, the UN confirmed Wednesday in an analysis that it said was a "clear sign of continuing long-term climate change."
+PARIS: The last four years were the hottest since global temperature records began, the UN confirmed on Wednesday in an analysis that it said was a "clear sign of continuing long-term climate change."

-The UN´s World Meterological Organization said in November that 2018 was set to be the fourth warmest year in recorded history, stressing the urgent need for action to rein in runaway planetary warming.
+The UN’s World Meterological Organisation said in November that 2018 was set to be the fourth warmest year in recorded history, stressing the urgent need for action to rein in runaway planetary warming.

 On Wednesday it incorporated the final weeks of last year into its climate models and concluded that average global surface temperature in 2018 was 1 degree Celsius (1.8 Fahrenheit) above pre-industrial baseline levels.